 - 1-2 hours of a strenuous hike to the world’s second-largest volcanic crater.
 It was not as bad as they made it seem.
 There was a gradual incline.
 We started at 8, were at the top by 10:45, and took a taxi to lunch around 12:30.
 In between, we took plenty of breaks for photos.

 - Transportation to the trailhead in the highlands is approximately 45 mins.

-- Bring hiking shoes (these are our current favorites) with socks, water (platypus bottles are on sale now!), a hat, sunscreen, a rain jacket (we love Patagonia’s), and a snack (our faves) to enjoy at the top.
+- Bring hiking shoes (these are our current favorites) with socks, water (the best travel water bottles), a hat, sunscreen, a rain jacket (we love Patagonia’s), and a snack (our faves) to enjoy at the top.

 - The trails can either be slipper or very dusty.
 We went on a wet and slippery day.